nikhillingadhal1999/AIPyMemTimeProfiler/README.md

 * **Works with Any Project Structure**

-    Handles arbitrary folder hierarchies — just point to your project root.
+    Handles arbitrary folder hierarchies. just point to your project root.

 ***What You'll Get***